-Child abuse can happen to any child in any family - it may be physical, sexual, emotional, or involve neglect.
+Child abuse can happen to any child in any family.
+The abuse may be physical, sexual, emotional, or involve neglect.

-The following list examples of possible behavioural indicators of abuse and neglect.
-It is not an exhaustive list and provides a guide only to help you decide if your suspicions of abuse or neglect are reasonable, and should be reported to the Child Abuse Report Line.
+The following lists should be used as a guide only to help determine if your suspicions of abuse are well-founded, and should be the Child Abuse Report Line.